particle-iot/docs/src/content/archives/an009-firmware-examples.md

 ## Publishing examples, Sleeping Cellular Devices

-There are three examples of periodically publishing data from an E Series, Electron, Boron, or B Series SoM that mostly sleeps.
+There are three examples of periodically publishing data from an E-Series, Electron, Boron, or B-Series SoM that mostly sleeps.

 #### Wake publish sleep cellular